Parrot Island: The Lesser Known Paradise In Andaman

 Photo: Yercaud-elango / Wikimedia Commons

-This historical landmark island, which is close to Parrot Island, was named after a ship that the British transported to the island, the “Viper.”
+This historical landmark island, close to Parrot Island, was named after a ship that the British transported to the island, the “Viper.”
 The location also holds a British Jail for freedom fighters.
 The jail is still well-maintained, you should absolutely include it on your tourism plan.

 Things To Do At Parrot Island